Fully consistent rotating black holes in the cubic Galileon theory: Equations

 The presence of the black hole is imposed by enforcing appropriate boundary conditions on an inner sphere of radius $r_H$ and by solving Eqs. (\ref{e:hamilton_ok}-\ref{e:evol_ok}) outside that sphere.
 The boundary conditions used are those proposed in \cite{Grandclement:2022}.
 Only the main features of those conditions are recalled here and the reader should refer to \cite{Grandclement:2022} for a detailed presentation of the method.
 The boundary conditions encode the fact that the inner sphere is an apparent horizon, in equilibrium, and rotating at a velocity $\Omega$, a parameter that enters the condition of the shift.
-Some quantities are freely specifiable, due to the fact that the coordinates used are defined by differential conditions (i.e. the equations $K=0$ and $V^i=0$ lead to differential equations on the fields).
-In this work, those quantities are chosen as follows: $N=0.5$ and $\gamma_{r\theta} = \gamma_{\varphi\varphi}=0$.
+Some quantities are freely specifiable on the horizon, due to the fact that the coordinates used are defined by differential conditions (i.e. the equations $K=0$ and $V^i=0$ lead to differential equations on the fields).
+In this work, those quantities are chosen, at the inner boundary, as follows: $N=0.5$ and $\gamma_{r\theta} = \gamma_{\varphi\varphi}=0$.
 The spherically symmetric part of $\gamma_{rr}$ (i.e. its $Y_0^0$ component) is also free and chosen to be $8$.
+Those values have proven in the past (see \cite{Grandclement:2022}) to facilitate the convergence of the numerical code.
+Changing them would only lead to different choices of coordinates and not to new configurations.

 The boundary condition on the shift radial component is $B^r = N \tilde{s}^r$, where $\tilde{s}^i$ denotes the unit normal to the horizon (with respect to the metric $\gamma_{ij}$).
 This condition comes from the fact the horizon is not expanding.
 It has an important implication because it makes some components of Eq. (\ref{e:evol_ok}) degenerate.
 This means that the factor in front of the highest order radial derivatives term $\partial_r^2 \gamma_{ij}$ vanishes on the horizon, implying that the equation becomes first order there and so does not require any boundary conditions to be solved.
 This in particular the case for the components $\l(\theta\theta\r)$, $\l(\theta,\varphi\r)$ and $\l(\varphi,\varphi\r)$.
 This point is also relevant for the scalar-field equation as discussed in Sec. \ref{s:field}.
 Once again, a detailed analysis can be found in \cite{Grandclement:2022}.